Linuman/DockerComposeLabs/Labs/003-Structure/README.md

 ### `restart` (Restart Policy)

-- **Purpose:** Determines how the container will be restarted if it exits or crashes.
+- **Purpose:** Determines how the container will be restarted, in cases it exits or crashes.

 - **Options:**
     - `no`: Does not restart (default).
     - `on-failure`: Restarts only if the container exits with a non-zero exit code.
     - `always`: Always restarts, even if the container exits successfully.
     - `unless-stopped`: Always restarts unless it is explicitly stopped.

 - **Example:**

     ```yaml